-Each summer for the past 8 years we have hosted skill camps for the less experienced riders who want to build their handling skills.
-This year we are adding race oriented camps for middle and high school racers in NICA.
+Each summer for the past 10 years we have hosted skill camps for the less experienced riders who want to build their handling skills.
+This year we will once again hold a race oriented camp for middle and high school racers in NICA.
 Our camps are held on the Nationals trails on the Lees-McRae campus in Banner Elk as well as enjoying a number of our local trails, including the private trails we have been developing on the Holston Camp property.

 Kids of all ages are invited to join in.
-With ride leaders from all around the area, including Doug Owen former National Champion coach from Lees-McRae college, Alan Sparks, the National Champion Head Coach of the King University Cycling Team.
-Matthew Owen four year down hill instructor and head camp instructor for the last 8 years.
+With ride leaders from all around the area, including Doug Owen former National Champion coach from Lees-McRae college and Matthew Owen four year down hill instructor and head camp instructor for the last 10 years.
 We also welcome a number of local college cyclist and local shredders to join and help teach our campers on how to handle their bikes in all type of trail environments.
-This year we again welcome Sheri Cole to our camps.
-Sheri is a PMBIA certified coach as well as a local NICA coach from Science Hill high school.
-For the fourth year Melissa Cooper, a professional racer from NC, will join us and share with us her experiences from racing all over the USA.
+For the fifth year Melissa Cooper, a professional racer from NC, will join us and share with us her experiences from racing all over the USA.
 This year we are excited to announce a former camp attendee, now a member of the Lees-McRae college cycling team, Sam Morrison will be joining us as a coach.

 In 2018 and 2019 we hosted the Velo Brew junior team from Florida to come improve their handling skills and experience climbing a 5500 foot tall mountain